ameenetemady/gnw/README.md

-# Tool for Generating Purtorbed Variants of Transciprtion Networks using Gene Net Weaver
+# Tool for Generating Purtorbed Variants of Transcription Networks using Gene Net Weaver

 ## Requirements
 1. lua 5.2